Sales tax for marketplace sellers

 Understanding the sales tax implications of online marketplaces

-We’re bringing in our tax policy expert, Scott Peterson, to uncover the complicated rules of sales tax for marketplace sellers.
+Hear our tax policy expert Scott Peterson uncover the complicated rules of sales tax for marketplace sellers.
 In this on-hour webinar, Scott explains the basic steps to managing sales tax compliance for online sellers and determining who’s responsible for collecting and remitting sales tax: the marketplace facilitator or the marketplace seller.

-- The 39 states that have enacted marketplace facilitator laws and what that means if you do business in those states
+- The 40-plus states that have enacted marketplace facilitator laws and what that means if you do business in those states

 - How to determine sales tax obligations if a state has both economic nexus laws and marketplace facilitator laws